-Cadence reached into her pocket and pulled out Theta’s proto-conductor she’d taken off of Comissario Vincente Giustizia—no, Tau.
+Cadence reached into her pocket and pulled out Theta’s proto-conductor that she’d taken off Comissario Vincente Giustizia—no, Tau.

 She could just turn this into Ophiuchus, she thought.
 Make up a story.
 Say she’d encountered Jericho’s scuffle against Iota and found it on the streets afterwards.
 Everything’d be peachy then.

 Cadence doubted Ophiuchus knew how to use the thing.
 And if she gave it to them, they’d just be hopping from place to place willy-nilly hoping they’d get the jump on ELPIS.
 Pure luck and chance.